Designing a Sacred Home Birth Arrival

 • Environment is calm, private, and supportive to allow the body’s natural rhythm.

 • Why it matters: Interventions (pitocin, epidurals, continuous monitoring) can interrupt hormonal flow, which may lead to longer labor, more pain, or cascading interventions.
 Physiological birth emphasizes trusting the body’s innate capacity when it’s safe to do so.
+If needed, interventions are life-saving.
+But the baseline intention is: let the body do what it knows how to do, in the right environment, with safety nets available.

 • Hypnobirthing is a mind-body technique you practice before and during labor.